smartinternz02/SI-GuidedProject-587884-1696943162/README.md

 • Dense layer - 128 nodes with ReLU activation function
 • Output layer - Softmax activated layer with 4 nodes for the 4 classes of password strength
-The model was compiled with the Adam optimizer, categorical crossentropy loss function, and accuracy evaluation metric.
+The model was compiled with the Adam optimizer, categorical cross-entropy loss function, and accuracy evaluation metric.
 Model Training
 The model was trained for 5 epochs with a batch size of 64 passwords per batch.
 The training data was shuffled each epoch.
 A validation split of 20% was used to monitor model performance during training.
-The model achieved a training accuracy of 85% and validation accuracy of 81% after the full 5 epochs.
+The model achieved a training accuracy of 85% and a validation accuracy of 81% after the full 5 epochs.
 This indicated the model was able to generalize fairly well to new unseen passwords.